issp-center-dev/DCore/_sources/tutorial/square.txt

    :width: 500
    :align: center

-If those results are not converged, one can repeat the DMFT iteration using the same ini file. ``dcore`` program automatically finds results in the previous run and continue iteration.
+If those results are not converged, one can repeat the DMFT iteration using the same ini file. ``dcore`` program automatically finds results in the previous run and continue iterations.

 Spectral function : ``dcore_post``
 ----------------------------------